HilscherAutomation/netPI-openplc/README.md

 ## OpenPLC - IEC 61131-3 compatible open source PLC

-Made for [netPI](https://www.netiot.com/netpi/), the Raspberry Pi 3 Architecture based industrial suited Open Edge Connectivity Ecosystem
+Made for [netPI](https://www.netiot.com/netpi/), the Raspberry Pi 3B Architecture based industrial suited Open Edge Connectivity Ecosystem

-### Debian Stretch with OpenPLC V3 runtime, SSH server and user root
+### Debian with OpenPLC V3 runtime, SSH server and user root

 The image provided hereunder deploys a container with OpenPLC V3 runtime and adapted hardware layer for netPI.
 OpenPLC is a completely free and standardized software basis to create programmable logic controllers.
 The editor that comes extra lets you program in the languages Ladder Diagram (LD), Instruction List (IL), Structured Text (ST), Function Block Diagram (FBD) and Sequential Function Chart (SFC) in accordance with the IEC 61131-3.

-Base of this image builds a tagged version of [debian:stretch](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'root' and peinstalled OpenPLC_v3 project from [here](https://github.com/thiagoralves/OpenPLC_v3) with modified /webserver/core/hardware_layers/raspberrpi.cpp file to fit the netPI hardware (gpio interface).
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'root' and peinstalled OpenPLC_v3 project from [here](https://github.com/thiagoralves/OpenPLC_v3) with modified /webserver/core/hardware_layers/raspberrpi.cpp file to fit the netPI hardware (gpio interface).

 Using OpenPLC works in conjunction with a [PLCOpen Editor](http://www.openplcproject.com/plcopen-editor) that lets you writing PLC programs offline to import them into the runtime.
 This tool has to be installed under Linux or Windows separately.